-Early childhood intervention is about giving your child the best possible start in life.
-If your child is younger than 7 you may be able to access our early childhood approach.
-Our nationally consistent early childhood approach is for children with developmental delay or disability.
-Children who do not fully meet the definition of developmental delay and have developmental concerns will also be supported through the early childhood approach.
+Our early childhood approach is about giving your child the best possible start in life.
+If your child is younger than 9 you may be able to access our early childhood approach.

+Children younger than 6 who do not fully meet the definition of developmental delay and have developmental concerns will also be supported through the early childhood approach.

 They will help you work out what supports you and your child might need and they may connect you with our early childhood partners.
 Our early childhood approach is about helping you support your child to learn new skills.

 When we say ’you’, we mean anyone responsible for the care of a child.
 You may be a parent, carer or legal representative.